 4. Entrepreneurship is the pursuit of opportunity without regard to resources currently controlled.

 5. More and more, I find that the best Content Inc. programs revolve around aspirations, not needs.

 6. A blog post is like a miniskirt … it needs to be long enough to cover the essentials but short enough to keep it interesting.

 7. What I now know is that it’s next to impossible to truly be a thought leader in your industry without a killer blog, a thoughtful book, and a speech that rocks.

 8. Differentiate your communication with prospects and clients to succeed.

 9. The Content Inc. model only works if you can build a loyal audience of subscribers over time.
 Period.

 10. Michael Stelzner, founder of Social Media Examiner, says it best: It’s hard work.
 I’m not going to lie.
-Anyone who tells you that it’s really easy to build a content business is not telling you the truth.
-You have to accept the fact that this is going to be grueling, difficult, time consuming, and laborious work.
-But if you’re willing to roll up your sleeves and get dirty, and are willing to constantly analyze what you’re doing and scrap what doesn’t work and continue what does work, and keep at it, you can be very, very successful.
+Anyone who tells you it’s really easy to build a content business is not telling you the truth.
+You have to accept the fact that this is going to be grueling, difficult, time-consuming, and laborious work.
+But if you’re willing to roll up your sleeves, get dirty, and constantly analyze what you’re doing, scrap what doesn’t work, continue what does work, and keep at it, you can be very, very successful.

 So there you have it, folks—the future of entrepreneurship is here, and it's spelled C-O-N-T-E-N-T. Gone are the days of creating a product and scrambling to find an audience.
 With the insights from Joe Pulizzi's “Content Inc.,” you're now armed with a six-step blueprint to build a thriving business from the ground up.
 Remember, it's not just about working hard; it's about working smart.

 So why wait?
 Start crafting your killer content today, build that loyal audience, and watch as your entrepreneurial dreams take flight.
 Trust us, you won't want to miss this ride.